 Mossy Bits is a quarterly creative arts journal that is released annually.
 (Someone needs to rewrite that sentence, because I can't tell whether it's intentional.)
 It contains articles, stories, poems, photographs, music, columns, and anything else composed, or decomposed, by the department's grad students.
 The editor is responsible for gathering and compiling contributions and placing them on the web in one nice package.
 Persuasive skills are a must, as the graduate student body often requires a great deal of encouragement to generate an issue's worth of material.

-The historian is responsible for videotaping all important departmental events for future humiliation, uh, I mean posterity.
-Also the historian should update the history page.
+The historian is responsible for documenting all important departmental events for future humiliation, uh, I mean posterity.
+Before, the historian would update the legacy website.
 As of Summer 2020, the history page and media assets have moved to a platform called SmugMug.
-Historians will be charged with helping organize old content into the new site, in addition to videotaping responsibility.
-30 minute meeting bi-monthly (2x a month) with additional one (1) hour per week of work outside meeting.
+Historians will be charged with helping organize old content into the new site, in addition to documenting responsibility.
+The Historian should set up an email filter for grad student events, so they can stay uptodate on possible events to document.
+Also, it would be a good idea to subscribe to the Graduate Program's event gCal.

-Handle GSC money (espresso, and Benson Store) and online payment services.
+Handle GSC money (Benson Store) and online payment services.
 This job involves real money, and holders typically volunteer for more than one year to have a soft transition from year-to-year and teach their replacement.

 Organize Volunteers who restock and maintain the Benson Store.
 See the #benson-store channel on slack.